Humpback playful calf encounters are probably about as dangerous as it gets swimming with Tonga’s whales.

 It is believed that this is to strengthen the calf in preparation for the long migration south.
 So the mother will allow this cavorting around while watching for potential predators.

 The calves are very inquisitive and may come over to check you out.
 But be warned this is probably as dangerous as in-water whale watching gets.
 That is because, although not aggressive in nature the calves have very little spatial awareness.
 So unlike the mature whales that always seem to know exactly where you are, the calves are simply do not know where you are.
-Nothing personal of course, just boundless youthful enthusiasm – supersized!
+Nothing personal of course, just boundless youthful enthusiasm – supersized and to go!

 So the risk is that you may get side-swiped by the calf’s pectoral fin or fluke as it turns or, even worse get caught in a tale slap!